The Route That Buried Bad News

 The Broken Route Finder is a one-page diagnostic that walks you through six observable symptoms.
 The kinds of things that surface in incident reviews, sprint retros, and quiet hallway conversations and helps you identify which type of routing failure your team is living with right now.

-Each symptom maps to one of the six episodes in this season.
+Each symptom maps to one of the six episodes in this series.
 You do not need to read every episode to get value.
 You need to start with the one that matches your team today.

 It takes ten minutes.
 It requires no preparation, no facilitator, and no meeting about the meeting.
 Download it, run it before your next review, and pick the symptom that makes you wince.
 That is your first broken route.